Notice of Pre-AIA or AIA Status

 Greyscale

-Modifying the semiconductor package of Kim by including through electrodes and terminals having the functional configuration of Seo would arrive at the claimed terminal and through electrode configuration.
-Seo provides a teaching to motivate one of ordinary skill in the art before the effective filing date to have the claimed configuration in that it would enhance heat dispersion, thereby providing enhanced functional characteristics of the package ([0052]: “allowing heat…to be dissipated”).
-A person of ordinary skill in the art before the effective filing date would have had predictable results because it is a difference in functional configuration that does not require a difference in the structure disclosed by Kim.
+Seo provides a teaching to motivate one of ordinary skill in the art before the effective filing date to incorporate the claimed heat dispersion configuration in that it would enhance heat dispersion of the package, thereby providing enhanced functional characteristics ([0073]: “dissipated to the outside”).
 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date to have the claimed terminal and through electrode configuration because it would enhance functional characteristics of the package.
-MPEP 2143 (I)(G).
+MPEP 2143 (I)(G): Teaching/Suggestion/Motivation.

 Regarding claim 2, Kim in view of Seo discloses the semiconductor package of claim 1 (Kim: Fig. 1), wherein an upper surface of the encapsulator (See annotated figure) includes a flat portion substantially parallel to the upper surface of the wiring structure (See annotated figure) and an inclined portion between the flat portion and the semiconductor chip (See annotated figure, showing a completely vertically inclined sidewall.
 Note: “between” is based on a Z height, without a Z direction overlap.).